n1ira/SwiftClick/README.md

 ## Usage

-### Hover Inspection
+### Hover Inspector

-1. Click the SwiftClick icon in your toolbar to open the sidebar
+1. Click the SwiftClick icon in your toolbar to open the extension
 2. Toggle on the "Inspector" switch
-3. Hover over elements on the page to see HTML and CSS details instantly
+3. Hover over elements on the page to see their HTML and CSS details
-4. Toggle off when you're done to prevent interference with normal browsing
+4. Toggle "Scraping Mode" to view data useful for web scraping

-### Element Inspector
+### Real-Time Editing

-1. With the SwiftClick sidebar open
-2. Use the Element Inspector to click and select specific elements
-3. View detailed properties in the inspector panel
-4. Switch between HTML, CSS, and computed styles views

-### Visual Style Editor

-1. Select an element on the page
+1. With Inspector active, hover over an element you want to edit
-2. Use the Visual Style Editor controls to adjust properties
+2. Use the visual editor to modify styles or directly edit HTML/CSS
-3. See changes applied in real-time
+3. See changes applied in real-time on the page
-4. Copy the modified CSS when satisfied

 ### Color Tools

-1. Toggle on the "Color Eyedropper" switch in the sidebar
+1. Toggle on the "Color Eyedropper" switch
-2. Click anywhere on the page to sample colors
+2. Hover over any color on the page to sample it
-3. Use the "Extract Palette" button to find all colors used on the page
+3. Use "Color Palette" to extract all colors used on the page
-4. Click any color to copy its value in your preferred format

 ### Asset Extraction

-1. Navigate to the "Assets" section in the sidebar
+1. Click on the "Assets" option
-2. View thumbnails of all detected assets on the page
-3. Filter by type (images, SVG, video, etc.)
+2. Browse through the visual previews of images, SVGs, videos, and other media
-4. Download individual assets or in bulk
+3. Download individual assets or in bulk

-### Media Query Management
+### Responsive Design Testing

-1. Open the "Responsive" section in the sidebar
+1. Click on the "Responsive" option
-2. View all media queries defined on the page
-3. Edit or create new media queries
+2. Select different device presets or set custom dimensions
-4. Test the page at different screen sizes
+3. View how the page responds to different screen sizes

+### Additional Tools

+- **Debug**: Inspect JavaScript events and network requests
+- **SEO**: Analyze page structure and content for search optimization
+- **Capture**: Take screenshots of elements or pages
+- **Site Stack**: Identify technologies used on the website

 ## Keyboard Shortcuts

-- **Ctrl+Shift+S** (Windows/Linux) or **Cmd+Shift+S** (Mac): Open SwiftClick sidebar
+- **Ctrl+Shift+S** (Windows/Linux) or **Cmd+Shift+S** (Mac): Open the SwiftClick extension
-- **Esc**: Close active tools or panels
-- **Alt+Click**: Quick element inspection
-- **Shift+E**: Toggle eyedropper tool
-- **Shift+I**: Toggle inspector tool

 ## Project Structure